dartmouth-cs66/dartmouth-cs66.github.io/assignments/sa/space_mission/index.md

 The satellite's falling down!
 That's not very realistic.
 Fortunately, we can just turn off gravity for the satellite (we're going to have to do this for most things here, because most of our objects are going to be orbiting in space!)

-Go to the Rigidbody 2D component on the satellite, and set the Gravity Scale to 0.
+Go to the `Rigidbody2D` component on the satellite, and set the Gravity Scale to 0.

 Still, you're not actually able to control the satellite in any way, which is quite sad.
 Let's fix that.